-Company Companies of the Group Total Amount of other non-audit work (thousands of euros) 292 $1,\!147$ 1,439 Amount of non-audit work / Amount of audit work (in %) 53% 29% 32%
+Company Companies of the Group Total Amount of other non-audit work (thousands of euros) 267 1,227 1,494 Amount of non-audit work / Amount of audit work (in %) 48% 33% 34%

-Remarks The amounts for other non-audit work correspond to the sum of auditrelated services (738 thousand euros) plus other non-audit services (747 thousand euros), as detailed in note 33.1 of the notes to the consolidated annual accounts.
-This calculation excludes fees for non-audit services, but required "ope legis" by national or European Union legislation (46 thousand euros) corresponding to the issuance of non-financial information statement verification reports and agreed-upon procedures reports on subsidies.
+The amounts for other non-audit work correspond to the sum of auditrelated services (781 thousand euros) plus other non-audit services (750 thousand euros), as detailed in note 33.1 of the notes to the consolidated financial statements.
+This calculation excludes fees for non-audit services, but required "ope legis" by national or European Union legislation (102 thousand euros) corresponding to the issuance of verification reports on the statement of non-financial information and agreed-upon procedure reports on subsidies.